-Group of bacteria (MSB), which are one of the few that can survive in an acidic solution.
-They do not require oxygen.
+Group of bacteria (MSB) that are one of the few that can survive in an acidic solution.
+They do not need oxygen.
 They are therefore anaerobic bacteria for which oxygen is poison, so to speak.
 They are found in milk and are involved in the production of cheese, yoghurt or sour milk.
-Their growth or multiplication in grapes takes place only to a small extent.
-During alcoholic fermentation they are almost inactive and can hardly reproduce.
+Their growth or multiplication in grapes occurs only to a small extent.
+In alcoholic fermentation they are almost inactive and can hardly multiply.
 With regard to carbohydrate metabolism, a distinction is made between homofermentative and heterofermentative MSB.
-Homofermentative MSB such as Lactobacillus plantarum form exclusively lactic acid.
+Homofermentative MSB such as Lactobacillus plantarum only form lactic acid.

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick